-The Blue Team

-NatCen

-Kings House

-101-135 Kings Road
+The NDNS Team NatCen Kings House 101-135 Kings Road Brentwood CM14 5BR

-Brentwood

-CM14 5BR

-- Tear off the top copy of the carbonised address label and note the serial number relating to the Actigraph you are returning on the label.
-Keep these safe as we will need to use the tracking number on the address label and the serial number if any Actigraphs go missing in the post. - Write your name and address in the white box in the bottom left hand corner of the envelope in case they need to return to sender. - 5.
-At the Post Office, hand over the special delivery envelope to the person behind the counter and they will give you any further instructions.
+- Tear off the top copy of the carbonised address label and note the serial number relating to the ActiGraph you are returning on the label.
+Keep these safe as we will need to use the tracking number on the address label and the serial number if any Actigraphs go missing in the post. - Write your name and address in the white box in the bottom left hand corner of the envelope in case they need to return to sender. - At the Post Office, hand over the special delivery envelope to the person behind the counter and they will give you any further instructions.
 The envelopes should be prepaid but should you need to pay any more then please claim back.

-At the end of your assignment, you are responsible for returning ALL AGs and chargers back to the Blue Team.
+At the end of your assignment, you are responsible for returning ALL AGs and chargers back to the office.
 AGs are very expensive and so we only have a limited supply - therefore, please DO NOT hold onto them for use on future assignments.
-We are relying on you to return them promptly at the end of your assignment in order for the AG part of the survey to run smoothly.
-If you do not send them back, future interviewers will not receive enough AGs in their workpacks, which will cause obvious problems and frustrations.

 Please also return any unused special delivery envelopes at the end of your assignment.